nsbradford/quantraider/QuantopianArchive/README.md

     * High minimum capital capacity (dollars needed for strategy to function) due to high transactions costs and "Friction because of Prices": very easy to have uneven positions because stock prices don't divide evenly with the amount requested by the strategy (especially when you're trying to hold hundreds of positions with only a few hundred thousand dollars in capital).
 37. Long-Short Equity Algorithm
 38. Ranking Universes by Factors: How to evaluate a ranking system
-    *
+    * "Clone and tweak" from existing academic papers or models that have been argitraged out is highly recommended.
-43. ARCH, GARCH, and GMM: A primer on volatility forecasting models developed with Andrei Kirilenko.
+43. ARCH, GARCH, and GMM: A primer on volatility forecasting models
+    * AutoRegressive Conditionally Heteroskedastic (ARCH) occurs when the volatility of a time series is also autoregressive.
+    * If the error variance is an ARMA, then the model is a Generalized ARCH (GARCH) model.
 44. Kalman Filters How to use Kalman filters to get a good signal out of noisy data.
+    * Beta, moving averages, and other signals can be improved with Kalman filters.
 45. Example: Kalman Filter Pairs Trade: An algorithm to go along with Kalman Filters.
 47. Case Study: Traditional Value Factor: How to build a long/short value factor.
 47. Example: Momentum Algorithm: An algorithm to showcase an implementation of a momentum strategy.